Hermann Voss (anatomist)

 Christian Heinrich Emil Hermann Voss (October 13, 1894 – January 19, 1987) was a German anatomist.
 Well known as a medical academic and textbook author he was also notorious for his experiments during the Third Reich.

 Early life

 The son of a manor lessee, Voss was born in Berlin but raised in Warnkenhagen and Malchin.
-He studied variously at Ludwig Maximilian University of Munich, Heidelberg University and the University of Rostock before completing his doctorate in 1919, including a spell away from study in the army during the First World War as an army doctor.
+He studied variously at the Ludwig-Maximilians-Universität München (LMU), Heidelberg University and the University of Rostock before completing his doctorate in 1919, including a spell away from study in the army during the First World War as an army doctor.

 Voss became assistant anatomist at his Rostock alma mater in May 1919.
 In 1926 he transferred to the University of Leipzig but here found career advancement difficult to come by.
 Voss joined the Nazi Party in 1937, initially only to help advance his career which he felt was being held back by his lack of involvement in the party.
 The following year Voss was appointed chief anatomist and associate professor at Leipzig.